MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ### Room Property Updated

-The Room Property Updated handler is invoked every time the room property is changed.
+The `RoomPropertyUpdated` handler is invoked every time the room property is changed.
 The following CloudScript handler will intercept such an event.

 ```javascript
 // Triggered automatically when a Photon room game property is updated.